 Avoid large attachments

-In general, .jpg, .gif, .png, and .pdf attachments are safe to send.
-Certain executable attachments such as .exe, .zip, .swf, etc., must be avoided.
+In general, attachments with file types such as .jpg, .gif, .png, and .pdf are safe to send.
+Certain executable attachments, such as .exe, .zip, .swf, etc., must be avoided.

 Pay attention to your links in emails